odoo/documentation/content/applications/sales/crm/track_leads/unattended_leads_report.rst

   Their team member, Mitchell, has two leads in the *Proposition* stage with activities that are due.

-  The yellow :guilabel:`📞 (phone)` icon indicates that the `5 VP Chairs` lead has a phone call activity scheduled for today.
-The red :guilabel:`✉️ (envelope)` icon indicates that the `Modern Open Space` lead has an email activity scheduled that is past due.
+  The yellow :guilabel:`📞 (phone)` icon indicates that the `Modern Open Space` lead has a phone call activity scheduled for today.
+The red :guilabel:`✉️ (envelope)` icon indicates that the `5 VP Chairs` lead has an email activity scheduled that is past due.

-  Clicking on the `Modern Open Space` lead, the sales manager opens the record of the lead and reviews the chatter.
+  Clicking on the `5 VP Chairs` lead, the sales manager opens the record of the lead and reviews the chatter.
 They see that the email was scheduled to be sent two days ago, but Mitchell never marked this activity as done.

   .. image:: unattended_leads_report/overdue-activities-email.png
      :align: center